 Group discussions were held in the afternoon of 2nd day after all the sessions are completed.
-Five groups for 5 components viz- Access, Quality, Equity, SEMIS and Finance were formed.
-The participants took keen interest in the components.
-An exercise was given for these above components.
-The queries raised by participants were also replied to their satisfaction.
+Five groups for 5 components viz- Access, Quality, Equity, SEMIS and finance were formed.
+The participants took keen interest in the respective components.
+An exercise consisting agenda items was given separately for these above components.
+The queries raised by the participants were also replied to their satisfaction.

-16.1 Each group of the above components highlighted some of the key observations after the group work activities which are as under:
+Each group of the above components highlighted the key observations/clarifications after the group work activities:

-1. SEMIS
+13.1 SEMIS